dotnet/SqlClient/BUILDGUIDE.md

 **"Switch.Microsoft.Data.SqlClient.TruncateScaledDecimal"**

+## Enabling configurable retry logic

+To use this feature, you must enable the following AppContext switch at application startup:

+**"Switch.Microsoft.Data.SqlClient.EnableRetryLogic"**

 ## Debugging SqlClient on Linux from Windows

 For enhanced developer experience, we support debugging SqlClient on Linux from Windows, using the project "**Microsoft.Data.SqlClient.DockerLinuxTest**" that requires "Container Tools" to be enabled in Visual Studio.
 You may import configuration: [VS19Components.vsconfig](./tools/vsconfig/VS19Components.vsconfig) if not enabled already.